rweekers/reactive-meetup/README.md

 ## Javascript

 For initializing the javascript environment type `npm install`.
-The various exercise files (e.g. `exercises/one/exercise-01.js`) can be run with the following command: `npm run dev <path to file>`.
+The various exercise files (e.g. `exercises/one/exercise-01.js`) can be run with the following command: `node <path to file>`.